-As an interest group of The Registered Nurses Association of Ontario (RNAO) our purpose is to actively promote partnerships that work towards improving the mental health and well-being of individuals, their families, and our communities.
+As an interest group of The Registered Nurses Association of Ontario (RNAO), our purpose is to actively promote partnerships that improve the mental health and well-being of culturally diverse individuals, their families, and our communities.

 Join RNAO and add the MHNIG Interest Group to your membership today!

 If you are already an RNAO member, to add an Interest Group to your membership, please call the Membership and Services Department at 416.599.1925 or 1.800.268.7199 ext.
 1. Monday to Friday, 8:30am - 4:30 pm.